Go route: Browns' Beckham to return Sunday against Bears - WHIZ News

 The speedy receiver made a quicker-than-expected recovery following his November surgery and is set to make his season debut against the Bears (1-1).

+Beckham was close to returning for the season opener at Kansas City, but decided to further delay his comeback after going through pregame warmups.

+“Physically he looks good.
+He’s in good condition right now,” receivers coach Chad O’Shea said.
+“He’s been preparing off the field with his mental aspect of learning his assignments and doing those.
+We feel real good about where he is right now both physically and mentally.”

-Beckham gives Browns quarterback Baker Mayfield a deep passing threat and he can help pick up the slack after receiver Jarvis Landry was placed on injured reserve earlier this week with a sprained knee.
+Beckham gives Browns quarterback Baker Mayfield a deep passing threat and another weapon for Stefanski to deploy.
+The timing of his return is also ideal after the Browns had to put steady receiver Jarvis Landry on injured reserve earlier this week with a sprained knee.
+He’ll miss at least three games.

 Browns star defensive end Myles Garrett is excited about Beckham’s return.

-The 28-year-old Beckham only said “we’ll see” when he was asked Thursday if he’ll play.
+The 28-year-old Beckham was coy about his return on Thursday, saying only “we’ll see” when pressed about if he was going to face the Bears.

-But Stefanski said he took every rep in practice the past three days.
+After being limited in recent weeks, he was cleared to be a full participant in practice Wednesday and Stefanski said Beckham took every rep the past three days.
 Stefanski did not say if Beckham will have a limited number of plays.

 “Like with every player, I’m in constant communication with the player and their coach,” Stefanski said.
 “Those are things we talk about during the game, but he’s ready to go.”